 From pollen found in one of the Shanidar graves, [Smithsonian anthropologist Ralph] Solecki hypothesized that flowers had been buried with the Neanderthal dead — until then, such burials had been associated only with Cro-Magnons, the earliest known H. sapiens in Europe.
 "Someone in the last Ice Age," Solecki wrote, "must have ranged the mountainside in the mournful task of collecting flowers for the dead."
 Furthermore, Solecki continued, "It seems logical to us today that pretty things like flowers should be placed with the cherished dead, but to find flowers in a Neanderthal burial that took place about 60,000 years ago is another matter."

-The symbolic gesture of leaving flowers with the dead is in line with other behavior that reflects symbolic thinking by Neanderthals, including decorating themselves with pigment and jewelry of feathers and shells.
+The symbolic gesture of leaving flowers with the dead is in line with other behavior that reflects symbolic thinking by Neanderthals, including decorating themselves with pigment and jewelry or feathers and shells.
 No other primate and no other earlier human species practiced burying their dead.

 "It is novel evidence that Neanderthals were able to develop, by themselves, some complex symbolic thought," William Rendu, a paleoanthropologist at France's National Center for Scientific Research and New York University told LiveScience.
 "The behavioral distance between Neanderthals and anatomically modern humans seems to become even thinner."

-The researchers looked at 141 fireplace sites in Europe and noted the kind of evidence of sustained use of fire at each site, including burned bones, heated stone artifacts and charcoal.
+The University of Colorado, Boulder, researchers looked at 141 fireplace sites in Europe and noted the kind of evidence of sustained use of fire at each site, including burned bones, heated stone artifacts and charcoal.
 Their conclusion is that Neanderthals had sustained use of fire starting as far back as 400,000 years ago.

 Not only did Neanderthals use fire to cook food, but they also used it to make needed materials.